 - Solstice Wood Fire Cafe & Bar: Thanks to creative cuisine like their Country Girl Cherry Pizza and Siragusa Pear, Solstice is the best pizza place in town.
 There’s plenty of room inside as well as an outdoor patio with water views, and you can also grab a pie to go and enjoy out in the park.

 - Riverside: With a fantastic location right on the water with a huge outdoor patio, this great restaurant that’s part of the Best Western Hood River gets packed during the summer months.
 The adjoining Cebu lounge is great for a happy hour drink, and be sure to keep an eye out for their pasta specials.

 Day trips from Hood River

-Hood River is the perfect base for day trips around the Columbia River Gorge, like wine touring, e-biking and rafting down the White Salmon River.
+Hood River is the perfect base for day trips around the Columbia River Gorge which is one of the 7 wonders of Oregon, like wine touring, e-biking and rafting down the White Salmon River.
 There’s plenty to explore around Mt Hood and Mt Adams, which are home to some of the best hikes near Hood River.